 These "Peacemakers of Munich" do not hesitate to sacrifice to the fascist barbarians whole nations and countries in order to win them for the war against the Soviet Union.
-Therein lies the class content of the hypocritical policy of non-intervention.

-It is clear that only by a combined mighty effort and through a struggle of the united organizations of the working class, and all the other forces in society threatened by fascism, will it be possible to force upon the capitalist governments a policy directed against the fascist aggressors which would force them to stop their predatory advance.
+Therein lies the classcontent of the hypocritical policy of nonintervention.
+It is clear that only by a combined mighty effort and through a struggle of the united organisations of the working-class and all the other forces in society threatened by Fascism, will it be possible to force upon the capitalist governs ments a policy directed against the fascisaggressors which would force them to stop their predatory advance.

-The authors of the bankrupt "Munich" policy cannot overlook, however, the consequences, which the policy they have followed up to the present, has upon themselves.
-It was to them that Comrade Stalin addressed the following words at the Eighteenth Congress of the C.P.S.U.
-(B):
+The authors of the bankrupt "Munich" policy cannot overlook, however, the consequences to themselves of their policy up to now.
+It was to them that Comrade